 The aforementioned reimbursements arise from reasonable expenses incurred by a school's agent who has responsibilities for education loans or financial aid, for that agent's service on an advisory board or commission established by a private education loan lender or a group of lenders.
-This permissible activity and the definition of reasonable expenses incurred by schools' agent for this purpose are addressed separately in Subsection 4.1.E as updated by Policy Proposal 1176 in Batch 167.
+This permissible activity and the definition of reasonable expenses incurred by schools' agent for this purpose are addressed separately in Subsection 4.1.E as updated by policy proposal 1176 in Batch 167.

-This change is necessary to conform to statutory changes incorporated by the Higher Education Opportunity Act of 2008 (HEOA) and Final Rule changes published by the Department in the Federal Register dated October 28, 2009.
+This change is necessary to conform to statutory changes incorporated by the Higher Education Opportunity

+Act (HEOA) and final rule changes published by the Department in the Federal Register dated October 28, 2009.

-Note: This Subsection is also being modified by Policy Proposals 1175 and 1182 in Batches 167 and 168, respectively, and by Policy Proposal 1198 in Batch 169.
+Note: This Subsection is also being modified by proposals 1175 and 1182 in Batches 167 and 168, respectively, and by proposal 1198 in Batch 169.

-Revise Subsection 4.1.A, page 2, column 1, paragraph 1, by adding a new bullet 4:
+Revise Subsection 4.1.A, page 2, column 1, by adding a new bullet 4: